 Talk to your dentist before starting.
 If you are a candidate, there are three ways to put the shine back in your smile:

-- Whitening toothpastes.
-All toothpastes help remove surface stain through the action of mild abrasives.
-"Whitening" toothpastes in the ADA Seal of Acceptance program have special chemical or polishing agents that provide additional stain removal effectiveness.
-Unlike bleaches, these ADA Accepted products do not change the color of teeth because they can only remove stains on the surface.
+All toothpastes help remove surface stain through the action of mild abrasives that scrub the teeth.
+Look for the ADA Seal for safe whitening toothpastes that have special chemical or polishing agents to provide additional stain removal effectiveness.
+Unlike bleaches, these types of ADA Accepted products do not change the color of teeth because they can only remove stains on the surface.

 Read the ADA's Statement on the Safety and Effectiveness of Tooth Whitening Products.